 - Architectural psychology and environmental design.
 This includes topics such as environmental aesthetics, restorative environments, nature and health, and environmental stress;

 - The psychology of sustainable development.
 This includes topics such as understanding pro-environmental behaviours, attitudes and values, and environmental risk.

 |Oral exam or presentation||GROUP PRESENTATION||25|

 |Coursework||7 PAGE ESSAY||75|

 In case a student cannot participate in Assessment 1 on the day of the presentation (due to approved ECs), they will be required to provide written/recorded evidence of their contribution to the presentation development (e.g., voiceover on PowerPoint slides).

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

-- Their knowledge of environmental psychology theories and research evidence
+- Their knowledge of environmental psychology theories and research evidence in a global context

 - Their ability to consider the practical impact of research